 - Add the peas and chicken and cook for an additional 1-2 minutes.

-This is a very easy chicken stew recipe and if you like it extra creamy make sure to add a good amount of cream and cook the sauce over high heat uncovered for about 10-15 minutes.
+- This is a very easy hearty chicken stew and if you like it extra creamy make sure to add a good amount of cream and cook the sauce over high heat uncovered for about 10-15 minutes.

 More recipes you’ll enjoy: